Most Worrisome Car Noises

-However, it’s important to address it as soon as possible because damage to one part of a car can cause more damage to occur elsewhere, and there are safety considerations to take into account as well.
+However, it’s important to address more serious problems as soon as possible.
+Damage to one part of your car can cause more damage to elsewhere.
+There are safety considerations to take into account as well.
 Driving a broken down car is taking a risk with your life, the lives of your passengers, and the lives of the other people on the road with you.

 If your car starts making strange noises, stop by Veenstra’s Garage for your 22-point checkup.
 We’d be glad to help you diagnose a problem with your car and get you driving safely again on the road.